MetaboHUB-MetaToul-FluxoMet/IsoDesign/docs/tutorial.rst

 Tutorial
 ========
-This tutorial will guide you through the main steps of IsoDesign, from the input of a metabolic network model to the analysis of simulation results.
+This tutorial will guide you through the main steps of IsoDesign, from the input of a metabolic network model to the visualization and interpretation of simulation results.

 Upload data